Last Updated on July 22nd, 2020

 Warning Signs of Termites

-In spring, termite swarmers emerge from their nest to mate and to look for a new location to start a colony.
+Flying termites are light gold in colour are usually seen during the swarming season.
+In spring, termite swarmers emerge from their nest to mate and look for a new location to start a colony.
 That new place could be your home.
 They fly a short distance away and shed their own wings.
-If you see termite swarmers or discarded wings near your doors or windowsills that means a colony has been established and you are probably witnessing the first visible sign of a termite infestation.
+If you see termite swarmers or discarded termite wings near your doors or windowsills that means a colony has been established and you are probably witnessing the first visible sign of a termite infestation.

 If you hear a clicking sound coming from inside the walls, you might have termites in your home.
 These termites continuously bang their heads against the wood to signal danger to other termites.